Nar13/CSV_project/README.md

-Application reading CSV file from main director (from attached file size I decide to locate it inside project not send by http request) for saving file data I choose PostgresSQL because I'm more experienced with relational db's especially ORACLE and PostgresSQL.
+Application reading CSV file from main director (from attached file size I decide to locate it inside project not send by http request) for saving file data I choose PostgresSQL because I'm more experienced with relational db's especially Oracle and PostgresSQL.
 It's my first experience with Go, so I tried my best :)
 ● The .csv file could be very big (billions of entries) - how would your application perform?
 I think use a distributed architecture and splitting the CSV file into smaller chunks, and processing them in parallel on multiple machines.